Lower bounds on the error probability of multiple quantum channel discrimination by the Bures angle and the trace distance: Introduction

 The exact error probability for a fixed number of queries is known if two unitary channels are given with uniform probabilities~\cite{kawachi2019quantum}.
 In this case, a non-adaptive algorithm achieves the minimum error probability.
-For general quantum channel discriminations, however, there exists some discrimination problem in which some adaptive algorithm gives a strictly smaller error probability than any non-adaptive algorithms~\cite{harrow2010adaptive}.
+For general quantum channel discriminations, however, there exists some discrimination problem in which some adaptive algorithm gives a strictly smaller error probability than any non-adaptive algorithms~\cite{harrow2010adaptive,PhysRevA.104.052406}.

-The well-known Grover's search problem can be regarded as an instance of a multiple quantum channel discrimination problem if there is exactly one marked element.
+The well-known Grover's search problem can be regarded as an instance of a quantum channel discrimination problem if there is exactly one marked element.
 Grover's search algorithm solves this problem with $O(\sqrt{N})$ queries, where $N$ is the number of elements.
 The asymptotic optimality of Grover's algorithm was shown in~\cite{bennett1997strengths}.
 Zalka showed that the error probability of Grover's algorithm for a fixed number of queries is optimal when there is exactly one marked element~\cite{zalka1999grover}.

 Recently, lower bounds on the error probability of general quantum channel discrimination have been studied~\cite{pirandola2019fundamental,zhuang2020ultimate,PhysRevLett.126.200502}.
-In this study, we consider a quantum channel group discrimination problem, which is a generalization of the quantum channel discrimination problem, and derive the lower bounds of the error probability.
+In this study, we derive several lower bounds on the error probability of adaptive algorithms for quantum channel discrimination problems.
 On the lines of previous studies~\cite{bennett1997strengths,boyer1998tight,zalka1999grover}, the main technique we use to derive the lower bounds is the application of triangle inequalities for some distance measures to series of quantum states.
 In this work, we use two distance measures, namely, the Bures angle and the trace distance.
-Our lower bound based on the Bures angle shows the optimality of Grover's algorithm if the number of marked elements is fixed to some integer $k$.
-This result generalizes Zalka's result for $k=1$.
-For the lower bound based on the trace distance, we introduce ``weights'' of the internal quantum states to tighten the triangle inequality.
-This yields better lower bounds for some problems considered in~\cite{zhuang2020ultimate}.